KF Seetoh

-Seetoh Kok Fye (born 1962), better known as KF Seetoh, is a Singaporean food critic, author, restauranteur, and television personality.
+Seetoh Kok Fye (born December 1962), better known as KF Seetoh, is a Singaporean food critic and photographer.

 The fourth of five children, Seetoh attended St. Joseph's Institution and the Baharuddin Vocational Institute.
-Beginning in 1983, he worked as a photographer for local newspaper The Straits Times, but left in 1990 to establish his own photographic studio.
+Beginning in 1983, he worked as a photographer The Straits Times, but left in 1990 to establish his own photographic studio.
 In 1998, Seetoh and Lim Moh Cher founded Makansutra (a portmanteau combining "makan" and "sutra"), a food guide publisher dedicated to Asian cuisine.

-In 2021, Seetoh collaborated with Urbanspace, a company managing food halls in the United States, to open a Singaporean hawker centre, near Times Square, New York, United States in 2022.

-Accolades

-In 2008, Seetoh was awarded the Special Recognition Award by the Singapore Tourism Board at the Singapore Tourism Awards.
+In 2008, Seetoh was awarded the Special Recognition Award by the Singapore Tourism Board.